B2B SaaS brochure - Quote within 24 h - Paris

 • 🎯Clear positioning: what it's for, who it's for, why you rather than someone else

-• 🏢Solidity of the company: seniority, size, recognized customer references
+• 🏢Years in business of the company: seniority, size, recognized customer references

 • 🚀Product vision: roadmap, planned development, solution sustainability